 Samarcand Training Academy

-Occupying 430 acres in Moore County, Samarcand Training Academy will provide correctional, in-service, law enforcement and advanced law enforcement training starting in Fall 2015.
+Occupying 430 acres in Moore County, Samarcand Training Academy has provided correctional, in-service, law enforcement and advanced law enforcement training since Fall 2015.

-A 2013 North Carolina General Assembly allocation of $10.4 million has been used to convert the former Samarkand Manor into a corrections and law enforcement training center for the Department of Public Safety.
-The funding pays for renovations to 14 of the 24 buildings and to build a firearms training range will be operational in June 2017.
+A 2013 North Carolina General Assembly allocation of $10.4 million was used to convert the former Samarkand Manor into a corrections and law enforcement training center for the Department of Public Safety.
+Fourteen of the 24 building were renovated, and a firearms training range will be operational in June 2017.

 When complete, Samarcand will have six classrooms, dormitory space capable of housing 89 overnight students and a cafeteria.

 The primary purpose of the academy is to conduct basic training for correctional officers, probation/parole officers and juvenile justice employees, as well as other in-service training.
 The law enforcement agencies within DPS will be able to use Samarcand to conduct in-service and advanced training programs, while other local, state and federal agencies may also conduct training at the facility from time to time.